polybar/polybar-scripts/polybar-scripts/vpn-tunX-ip/README.md

 ## Dependencies

-{ Requires extremely common standard commands: ip, jq and wc. }
+Requires extremely common standard commands: ip, jq and wc.

 ## Configuration

-{ You can edit the format lines in the script according to your taste. }
+You can edit the format variables in the script according to your taste.

 ## Module